su77ungr/CASALIOY/README.md

 Get your .txt files ready inside your ``` <path_to_your_data_directory> ```.

-To ingest the data run (we automatically parse for txt files [(PDF, JSON, CSV support in pipeline)])
+To ingest the data run (auto-ingest .txt, .pdf, .csv)

 ```shell
 python ingest.py  <path_to_your_data_directory>